e0404/paper-superiorization-imrt/README.md

    matRad_rc
    ```

-7. Prepare the dataset by running the following scripts from the `scripts` folder:
+7. Prepare the datasets by running the following scripts from the `scripts` folder:
    - `Prepare_HN.m` for the Head and Neck dataset.
    - `Prepare_prostate.m` for the Prostate dataset.
    - `Prepare_TG119.m` for the TG119 dataset.